 In 2009 OCF was chosen by non-profit industry oversight organization Great Non-Profits as the best small cancer non-profit in the US, regardless of cancer type.
 When measured against several hundred other organizations, OCF was presented with this award for our work directly with patients and family members, through independent reviews.
 Every year since that award, OCF has been in the top ten cancer non-profit group at Great Non-Profits, regardless of organization size, which is a significant accomplishment when you consider the millions of dollars a year that some of the others bring in to accomplish their missions.

 In 2015 the foundation embarked on a new initiative to return to its roots in the fight against tobacco.
 Realizing that tobacco use and initiation of tobacco use was very strong in rural America, the foundation formed a partnership with two young, up and coming rodeo competitors.
 As athletes in every sense of the word, and non-tobacco using spokespeople for the foundation, they competed in rodeos across America.
 Clad in OCF branded westernwear, they spend their non-arena time talking to children at the rodeos about not starting the tobacco habit.
 The slogan was “Be Smart.
 Don’t Start” and they were a hit.
 As the first charity of any kind to be the primary sponsor of a cowboy who rode bucking broncos or for that matter competed in any rodeo events, the programs got widespread publicity.
 Magazines inside and outside the western world picked up the stories and soon thereafter the TV morning talk shows saw the two being interviewed about their mission.
 OCF has always believed that if you wish to solve a problem and effect change you have to go to where the problem lives.
-This was a typical example of that thinking, even when others suggested that we would not be welcome nor would this be successful.
-Now in its third year, the program has talked to thousands of children who leave the conversations with a custom OCF bandana to wear, and a role model to look up to that is a fierce competitor in the ring and wins without tobacco being part of that effort.
+This was a typical example of that thinking, even when others suggested that we would not be welcome in a arena that is still heavy involved with tobacco, nor would this be successful.
+Now in its fifth year, the program has talked to thousands of children who leave the conversations with a custom OCF bandana to wear, and a role model to look up to that is a fierce competitor in the rodeo arena, and wins without tobacco being part of that effort.

 A major oral cancer event in 2016, the Global Oral Cancer Forum, held in New York City, brought together oral cancer luminaries from 44 countries around the world.
 Those presenting and attending included academics, clinicians, activists, industry partners, survivors, government officials, and other stakeholders.
 OCF’s founder Brian Hill, was one of the presenters asked to speak at that meeting, addressing the mechanisms by which the non-profit community could have a disease impact outside the realm of patient support that most are so well known for.
 While being asked to present at this meeting was an honor in itself, Mr. Hill was singled out to receive the sole award presented at the forum, an award for “innovaton and leadership” presented to him by long time friend and mentor Dr. Michael Alfano, executive vice president emeritus, New York University.
 Recognition at a global event from a body of individuals that he felt were the thought leaders in oral cancer, “was a humbling event, for someone who considers himself only a journeyman in their company” said Hill.
 Clearly the impact of the work both personal and through OCF has had ramifications world-wide.